wellesley-bisc195/wellesley-bisc195.github.io/lectures-labs/Lecture04.md

 that allows you to give it a gap score, with a default of `-1`.
 Add code that fills in the scores for the first row and column.

-All of your tests except the last one should still work, except for the last one.
+All of your tests should still work, except for the last one.
 Here are some more:

 ```julia